UTSU General Meetings

 For members wishing to assign their proxy to other members attending the meeting, more information will be made available here after notice of the meeting package and agenda is sent out to members.

-The UTSU’s general meetings are analogous to general meetings (see here) hosted by other organizations around the world.
+The UTSU’s general meetings are analogous to general meetings (see Wikipedia Annual General Meeting) hosted by other organizations around the world.
 The meeting sees both informative and directive items of business concerning the past, present, and future work of the UTSU.

 Informative items of business open the doors of the UTSU; they are meant to give assurance to stakeholders that the organization is doing worthwhile work and that it is doing it to an adequate standard.
 Directive items of business, on the other hand, put the UTSU on a designated path.
 Directive items come in the form of resolutions.
 Once passed, resolutions bind the organization to a specific course of action.
 The purpose of business in this category is, in circumstances of limited scope, to legally compel that the organization act in the interests of its stakeholders.

 The items of business that come to UTSU general meetings from year to year vary.
 Some items are mandated for consideration at every annual general meeting; these are categorized as Ordinary Business.
 All other items, including those submitted by members, are distinguished as Special Business.

 Every item of business to be considered at a general meeting is enumerated on the Meeting Agenda.
 Those items which warrant further information and/or documentation will have supporting materials included in the Meeting Package.